 - Multi-language SDKs make it convenient to develop MQTT brokers and applications.

-The preceding process briefly describes how to use Message Queue for MQTTand Message Queue for Apache RocketMQ (RocketMQ) to enable a unified cross-network management architecture.
-For more information about SDK description, see Message Queue for MQTT and Message Queue for Apache RocketMQ.
+The preceding process briefly describes how to use Message Queue for MQTTand Message Queue for Apache RocketMQA unified cross-network management architecture is implemented.
+For more information about the SDK, see Message Queue for MQTTand Message Queue for Apache RocketMQdocument.

-When using Message Queue for MQTTto construct a cross-network signaling channel, you must comply with the following principles for the message type and parameter design:
+Where use Message Queue for MQTTwhen constructing cross-network signaling, follow these principles for message type and parameter design:

-- Group ID that is the prefix in a client ID: You need to apply for a group ID in the Message Queue for MQTTconsole.
+- Prefix Group ID: The Group ID must be Message Queue for MQTTapply for the console.
 We recommend that you classify your group IDs based on the Alibaba Cloud regions where the CSG console resides.
 For example, you can use different group IDs for China (Hangzhou) and China (Shanghai) so that problem regions and message queues can be easily located.